-Leading by example, Boys to Men takes fundraising beyond raising funds for a specific cause.
-They provide an opportunity to improve an entire community through their efforts and crowdfunding.
+Leading by example, Boys to Men takes community fundraising through crowdfunding beyond raising funds for a specific cause.
+They provide an opportunity to improve an entire community through their efforts and example.
 Craig McClain, Executive Director, had this to say about Boys to Men, a 501c3 mentoring program for at risk boys; “We bring a community of boys and men together to support each other, and by doing so we are able to build a better community.
 Community, which we are going away from, is so important to our program.
 Just that one word, community, has so much power.”

 On September 19 Boys to Men (BTM) is holding their annual crowdfunding event, 100 Wave Challenge, during which they’ll take inner city kids out surfing.
 With 175 participants last year and 30,000 emails sent to spread the word about the organization, their supporters are nearly doubling each year.
 They expect 300 participants this September to join in the fun, each gaining new supporters.
 The staff appear on television each year to define the mission of Boys to Men to their community, telling about their event, and the specifics as to what BTM does, asking for support.
 Last year alone their efforts brought them $330,000.